Thai protesters call on king to give up royal fortune | Law-Order

 Thai protesters call on king to give up royal fortune

-Thai protesters called on King Maha Vajiralongkorn to give up control of a royal fortune valued in the tens of billions of dollars on Wednesday as the latest in months of demonstrations focused squarely on the monarchy.
-The protesters have broken a longstanding taboo by criticising the king and police summoned many of the best-known protest leaders on Tuesday on charges of insulting the monarchy, which can mean up to 15 years in prison.
+Thousands of Thai protesters called on King Maha Vajiralongkorn on Wednesday to cede control of a royal fortune valued in the tens of billions of dollars, as the latest in months of anti-government demonstrations focused squarely on the monarchy.
+The protesters have broken a longstanding taboo by criticising the king, and police summoned many of the best-known protest leaders on Tuesday on charges of insulting the monarchy, which can mean up to 15 years in prison.

-"This law is ancient and barbaric.
-Every time it is used it damages the monarchy and the nation," said Parit "Penguin" Chiwarak, who is among those facing charges.
-He dressed in a yellow duck suit - echoing the giant rubber ducks that have become emblems of the protest.
-The demonstration, joined by a couple of thousand people, had originally been scheduled at the Crown Property Bureau, which manages the royal assets.
+Protesters demonstrated outside the headquarters of the Siam Commercial Bank (SCB), Thailand's biggest bank, in which the king's 23% stake worth over $2.3 billion makes him the largest shareholder.
+"The people demand back national assets from the king," read one protest banner.

-But after police built siege barricades of shipping containers and razor wire, the venue was moved to the headquarters of the Siam Commercial Bank in which the king's stake of more than 23% makes him the biggest shareholder.
-"The SCB shares should not belong to the king but the finance ministry, so the dividend can be used to develop the country," said Boss, 28, a protester who declined to give his full name.
+Police put the number of protesters at more than 8,000.
+Demonstrations have been largely peaceful, but several bangs were heard as Wednesday's protest dispersed and medics said one man had been shot.
+A police officer said there appeared to have been a clash between rival groups of vocational students.

 - READ MORE ON: